johnbillion/extended-template-parts/README.md

 # Extended Template Parts

-Extended CPTs is a library which provides extended functionality to WordPress template parts, including template variables and caching.
+Extended Template Parts is a library which provides extended functionality to WordPress template parts, including template variables and caching.

 ## Features ##